Compare ReAct for tightly coupled tool use with Plan-and-Execute for longer workflows with explicit planning and replanning.

 23]

-2remaining actions: ['read_last_known_scan', 'flag_orders_for_retry', 'draft_summary']While we conceptually say an agent "calls" a tool, the side effect still happens in your runtime (your Python or TypeScript code).
-At the API boundary, the model may emit raw JSON, a structured tool-call object, or another schema-constrained payload rather than plain prose.[5]
+2remaining actions: ['read_last_known_ci_logs', 'flag_runs_for_retry', 'draft_summary']Calling a tool is shorthand.
+The side effect still happens in your runtime (your Python or TypeScript code).
+At the API boundary, the model may emit raw JSON, a structured tool-call object, or another structured output rather than plain text.[5]
 Your application is the part that validates arguments, executes the external call, and feeds the result back into the next model turn.

 To make this work, the LLM needs to know exactly what tools are available and how to use them.
 In practice, the runtime passes structured tool definitions either in the prompt or through the provider's tool-calling API.
 Those definitions are usually JSON-schema-like rather than the full JSON Schema spec, and the model uses the field descriptions, enums, and required keys to construct a valid request.[5]

 Tool use connects model decisions to fresh, authorized evidence and controlled effects.
-An order-status tool can return the latest carrier event; a write tool can create a reshipment only after application policy approves it.
+A CI-status tool can return the latest failed step; a write tool can open a rollback proposal only after application policy approves it.

 Tools need an argument contract so the LLM knows the allowed request shape.
 Tool-calling APIs can expose such schemas directly to the model.
-The example below defines a closed JSON-schema-like contract, then shows application checks that still matter: type validation and whether this merchant may see the requested order.
+In a supported strict schema mode, the provider enforces the declared structure and types.
+The application still validates authorization, resource existence, semantic constraints, and policy, including whether this actor may inspect the requested CI run.

 4 "parameters": {